 Instead of Plan C, how about Plan α?

-We went to the beautiful beach of Lima Besar island (where I also obtained more reef photos for Yun).
+In the morning, we went to the beautiful beach of Lima Besar island (where I also obtained more reef photos for Yun).

 And we explored Rimba Resort’s own house reef, which turned out to be the least affected by the bleaching!

-I had taken quite enough photos and videos of the reef life, and also of Jason in the water (probably not very good ones; for six weeks and even beyond, my outputs of this nature rarely pass his Instagram QC!).
+I had taken quite enough photos and videos of the reef life, and also of Jason in the water.
+(Probably not very good ones; for six weeks and even beyond, my skills as an Instagram husband rarely pass his QC!).

 So when he held out a hand for the camera, I yielded it.
 He should have his reef life photos too, I thought.